oyingidie/fcc-labs/0x00-responsive_web_design/02-technical_documentation_page/README.md

 ### :recycle: Potential Enhancements

 - Expand documentation for more C programming concepts (functions, arrays, pointers, etc.)
-- Implememt a dark mode toggle for improved user experience
+- Implement a dark mode toggle for improved user experience
 - Enhance the search functionality with JavaScript to filter results dynamically

 ### :paintbrush: Author